 The most noticeable symptom of endometriosis is debilitating pain at various points of your menstrual cycle.
-In the case of Endometriosis, the internal cavity of the uterus essentially malfunctions, and tries to develop outside the uterus, causing a shift and discomfort to other internal organs.
+In the case of Endometriosis, the internal cavity of the uterus essentially malfunctions and tries to develop outside the uterus, causing a shift and discomfort to other internal organs.
 The tissue that grows outside the uterus causes extreme pain to the surrounding muscles and regions since this malfunctioning tissue migrates everywhere – from our ovaries to our fallopian tubes.

 Notwithstanding, sometimes, some period cycles are just worse for different reasons!
 Not every painful period should be diagnosed as endometriosis, but it is important to keep an eye out for any repetitive symptoms that are extreme in nature.

-With LAIQA’s pads and liners, we guarantee that your period will get so much easier!
-With pads made of natural fibres that are also hypoallergenic and chemical-free, making the switch to a sustainable alternative has never been easier!
+With LAIQA’s pads and liners, we guarantee that your period will get much easier!
+With pads made of natural fibres that are also hypoallergenic and chemical-free, the switch to a sustainable alternative has never been easier!
 Switch to LAIQA and welcome a period of change with us!